moj-analytical-services/binder-service-test/README.md

 # binder_service_test
-Public repo for testing Binder suitability
+**Public repository** for testing Binder suitability.

+Contains a csv and two simple notebooks for Python and R for testing functionality of the Binder service.